 There has been a report from Digitimes that the updated MacBook could come out in the latter half of the year this year.
 The theory of this is that GIS (General Interface Solution) is expecting more LCD display orders to come from Apple.
 The LCD display orders reportedly include orders for a 13-inch display.
 One could draw the conclusion that there will be a 13-inch MacBook in the works.

 Digitimes also reported that if there is to be a release of a MacBook in 2018, it’s nothing to get too excited about.
-There is rumored to be no plan for any major upgrades.
+There is rumoured to be no plan for any major upgrades.

 Apple is fairly consistent with their pricing model.
 Customers pretty much know what to expect when it comes to the prices of new Apple products unless new models come with fancy upgrades.
 The price of the MacBook didn’t change in 2017.
 Its range was from £1,249 to £1,549.
 In 2018, Mac will probably stick with the same pricing structure unless they discontinue the MacBook Air line.
 If they were to do this, they might introduce a different entry-level MacBook computer for under £1,000.

 As mentioned above, there are not likely to be any major changes to the 2018 MacBook.
 The MacBook is already super thin and light, weighing in at 0.9kg and 13.1mm in measurement.
 This is even lighter than the MacBook air by 24 per cent.
 There is a possibility for a 13-inch model, but there’s nothing certain about that at all.
-It’s simply a rumor.
+It’s simply a rumour.

-There could also be some variety when it comes to colors available for the MacBook.
+There could also be some variety when it comes to colours available for the MacBook.
 The iPhone 8 added the Rose Gold and Gold options merged together.
 There could be a possibility of merging together Silver and Space Grey.
 Wouldn’t that be fun?

-The rumors above mentioned that Apple ordered 13in LCD displays from GIS.
+The rumours above mentioned that Apple ordered 13in LCD displays from GIS.
 They are Apple’s current supplier of modules for the MacBooks currently in production.
 Another possibility is an OLED display for the MacBook.
 This is a possibility in the future, but probably not for 2018.

 The screen size could possibly change.
 Right now, the MacBook is only available in the 12-inch size.
-It’s possible that the rumors of orders for 13-inch screens could mean that there will be a 13-inch MacBook available.
+It’s possible that the rumours of orders for 13-inch screens could mean that there will be a 13-inch MacBook available.
 This would make sense if the theory above about phasing out the MacBook Air line is correct.
 Then, Apple would have a 13-inch MacBook Pro and a 15-inch MacBook Pro, and 12-inch and 13-inch MacBook models.

 The 2017 MacBook had a 1.2GHz m3 Kaby Lake processor.
 This is an upgrade from the 1.1 GHz entry level option.
 The 2018 MacBook, however, will likely have Cannon Lake or Coffee Lake as processors.
 These are the successors to Kaby Lake.
 Also, there is a Kaby Lake R refresh that is a possibility.